 Hussite Infantry Crushes Crusaders at Vitkov Hill

-The Burgundians hand Joan of Arc to Bishop Pierre Cauchon, transferring her from military captors to an ecclesiastica…
+The Burgundians handed Joan of Arc to Bishop Pierre Cauchon of Beauvais, transferring her from military captors to an…

-The Burgundians hand Joan of Arc to Bishop Pierre Cauchon, transferring her from military captors to an ecclesiastical court eager for a conviction.
-This transaction seals her fate, leading directly to the trial that ends in her execution by fire on May 30, 1431.
+The Burgundians handed Joan of Arc to Bishop Pierre Cauchon of Beauvais, transferring her from military captors to an ecclesiastical court controlled by England's allies.
+Cauchon had been personally selected to preside over her trial because of his loyalty to the English crown, ensuring the proceedings would deliver a guilty verdict.
+This transaction sealed Joan's fate, leading directly to the rigged heresy trial and her execution by burning at the stake on May 30, 1431, in Rouen's marketplace.

 Sixty-four men marched 650 miles up the California coast searching for a harbor their orders described as "sheltered …